AmmarFaiq/GGDH-Dashboard/README.md

 1. Use parquet for faster and lighter data

-2. hack and slash: server separated for different function, data processing in other server, and visualization on the other
+2. hack and slash: server separated for different functions, data processing in other server, and visualization on the other

 3. Use more standard web tools besides dash so it is more flexible in web visualization (maybe jquery).

-4. Remove wijk number (end user is not needed)
+4. Name of rijswijk Wijk : https://www.rijswijk.nl/de-wijken-van-rijswijk (proabbly not changing the name since it is cjust combination of buurt name)

-5. Name of rijswijk Wijk : https://www.rijswijk.nl/de-wijken-van-rijswijk
+5. There are duplicated Wijk name if we go include the whole ELAN region (e.g. Centrum is duplicated)